microsoft/jacdac-ddk/design/README.md

 All modules should include silkscreen that allows a user to easily and uniquely identify the module, and its version number.

 Modules may optionally include a QR code printed on the silkscreen.
-The QR code should follow the format **TODO: here** so that the embedded URL takes the user to the appropriate place in the [Jacdac device catalog](https://microsoft.github.io/jacdac-docs/devices/).
+The QR code should point to **short url** that redirects to the product information.
+If your device is registered, you can redirect to [Jacdac device catalog](https://microsoft.github.io/jacdac-docs/devices/) device page.

+To generate the QR Code for various CAD programs, you can use the [Jacdac Device QR Code generator](https://microsoft.github.io/jacdac-docs/tools/device-qr-code/).

 </details>